BitcoinDesign/Meta/Social-Media-Guidelines.md

 - High signal-to-noise ratio
 - Friendly & approachable
 - Succinct
-- Use threads with each tweet capturing one idea/point
+- Use threads with each post capturing one idea/point

 Content ideas:

-- Guide highlights: When new content is added to the guide, create a new thread on the additions (or re-tweet the authors threads - probably better).
+- Guide highlights: When new content is added to the guide, create a new thread on the additions (or repost the authors threads - probably better).
 - Designer spotlight: highlight a designer in the community and share a short story about them / why they like bitcoin / what they work on etc.
 - Announce calls and call recordings (learning bitcoin & design, design review, community call…)
 - Quick user research and polls for community projects
 - Respond to current design-related conversations (e.g. post a link to the Units & Symbols page if there’s a thread somewhere around unit formatting)
-- Add context to tweets when RT'ing to add value
+- Add context to posts when RT'ing to add value

 Do:

-- OK to highlight when products, services, and brands adopt strategies from the Guide, or do things that’s good for open source bitcoin or open design processes
+- OK to highlight when products, services, and brands adopt strategies from the Guide, or do things that’s good for open-source bitcoin or open-design processes

 Don't: